Visiting the Canola Fields in York

 Make sure to stop in at York before or after your visit.
 This is one of my top day trips from Perth!

 The Bakery is a great spot to grab some lunch.
 Located on the main street in York, you can walk down to the river at Avon Park to enjoy a picnic lunch.
+Take a walk across the suspension bridge, admiring the views of the Avon River.

 Before leaving York, make sure to stroll along the main street, Avon Terrace, to admire the historic buildings, including the iconic York Town Hall.
+There are so many charming buildings in York, such as the colourful doors at Honey and Fig Homewares and the beautiful Barclay Books bookshop.
+And we can’t forget about Penny Farthing Sweets!

 Another scenic spot is the Mount Brown lookout located just outside of town.
 Take a hike (or drive) to the top (7.5 km return) to be rewarded with panoramic scenic views over the rolling farmland of York.